Archive | education RSS feed for this section

 A strange attribute of the EdReports saga is they are good at making pretty reports but do not have nearly the expertise many districts have for evaluating curriculum.
 Besides districts, many university education departments are much more qualified to evaluate curriculum.
 Here in my hometown, San Diego, we have at least three universities whose education departments fit the bill, but when there is enough money behind a company, reality becomes less significant.

-One big problem facing public schools is people like David Steiner of John Hopkins University.
+One big problem facing public schools is people like David Steiner of Johns Hopkins University.
 He knows better but purposefully misleads people to sell HQIM.
 For example, in his recent article in ‘The 74’, he wrote:

 “In 2022, 26% of eighth-graders performed at or above proficient on the NAEP in math, and 31% in ELA.
 While NAEP standards are more demanding than those in most states, what this means (conservatively) is that more than half of the students in an average American public-school classroom lack grade-level skills and content knowledge.”

-By implying that a proficient score which generally is seen as equivalent to B+ or A- is grade level instead basic which is about the same as a C, he claims “that more than half of the students in an average American public-school classroom lack grade-level skills and content knowledge.”
+By implying that a proficient score which generally is seen as equivalent to B+ or A- is grade level instead of basic which is about the same as a C, he claims “that more than half of the students in an average American public-school classroom lack grade-level skills and content knowledge.”
 In addition, he says that is a conservative estimate.
 The NAEP tests actually show more than 70% of America’s students are at or above basic which is grade level.

 Some Final Words